plotly/plotly.github.io/_posts/plotly2/2016-09-22-how-to-make-an-area-chart.md

 ---
 layout: tutorial-single_layout
-title: Area charts in Plotly 2.0
+title: How to Make an Area Chart in Plotly 2.0
 subtitle: Create a type of line chart that displays different colors in the areas below the lines.
 permalink: /make-an-area-graph/
 imageurl: ../static/images/area-charts-in-excel-with-plotly/area chart thumb.png
 state: active
 tags: basic
 order: 9
-meta_description: A tutorial on how to make an area chart in Plotly 2.0.
+meta_description: A tutorial on how to make an area chart using Plotly 2.0 online data visualization software
 popularity: featured
 carouselimageurl:
 actioncall: How to Make an Area Chart in Plotly 2.0